flatiron/cradle/README.md

         raw: false
     });

-Defaults to `127.0.0.1:5984`
+_Defaults to `127.0.0.1:5984`_

-Note that this is equivalent to using `cradle.setup`:
+Note that you can also use `cradle.setup` to set a global configuration:

     cradle.setup({host: 'http://living-room.couch',
                   options: {cache: true, raw: false}});